coder-Retro/coder-Retro/README.md

 # Hey There!
 I am Hasnain, aka "Kaido"

 ## Introduction:
-- I am a Student of BAi at "National University of Computer & Emerging Sciences" in Pakistan
+- I am a 3rd Sem Student of BAi at "National University of Computer & Emerging Sciences" in Pakistan.